CME - CPD

 1. Improve performance and interpretation of brain, breast, thoracic and abdominal imaging studies.

 2. Recognize the uses and limitations of CT and MRI for various body applications and organ systems.

-3. Recognize the appearance of tumors and other injuries of the neurological system, breast, lung, and intra-abdominal organs.
+3. Recognize the appearance of tumors and/or traumatic injury of the prostate, breast, lung, and intra-abdominal organs.